Pornography is Harmful for Some People

 But over time, my clinical experience has shifted my perspective.

 Pornography itself is not inherently wrong.
 It is designed as entertainment, not education.
-The problem arises when people begin to rely on pornography as their primary source of sexual arousal, stress relief, or understanding of what sex should look like between partners.
+The problem arises when people begin to rely on pornography as their primary source of sexual arousal, stress relief, or understanding of what sex should look like between partners or when it is done in secrecy.
 In those cases, pornography can gradually reshape arousal patterns, expectations, and emotional intimacy—often in ways that undermine real-life relationships.

 I grew up in a conservative household, attended a military college, and served in the military.
 For much of my life, I held conservative views.
 However, one of the benefits of becoming a certified sex therapist is the depth of training required—not just clinically, but personally.
 That training helped me grow into a more open, curious, and accepting person, particularly toward people whose sexual preferences, belief systems, lifestyles, and approaches to sex differ from my own.